 In the circular hole configuration, preheating plays a dominant role in determining flame behavior.
-This configuration is the most confined among the three cases studied, which can be quantified by the surface-to-volume ratio, $\sigma$, defined as the heat-conducting inner surface area divided by the channel volume.
-For a circular hole of diameter $W$, the surface-to-volume ratio is $\sigma_\text{hole} = 4/W$, while for the slit configuration, the local surface-to-volume ratio at its center---or, equivalently, for an infinite slit---is $\sigma_\text{slit} = 2/W =\sigma_\text{hole}/2$.
-A higher surface-to-volume ratio results in greater preheating of the unburnt gases flowing into the channel, as reflected in the flame tip temperature.
+As discussed in Section~\ref{sub:nr_flow}, this configuration is the most confined of the three cases studied, characterized by the higher surface-to-volume ratio, $\sigma$.
+A higher surface-to-volume ratio enhances the preheating of unburnt gases entering the channel, which is reflected in an increased flame tip temperature.
 In the circular hole configuration, the temperature at the flame tip reaches approximately $T \simeq \SI{750}{K}$ at a progress variable of $C = 0.3$ (Figure~\ref{fig:new_T}(a)), about $\SI{150}{K}$ higher than in the slit configurations.
 Consequently, the flame tip is positioned closer to the hole exit.
-In contrast, preferential diffusion and the Soret effect have a minimal impact for the circular hole configuration.
+In contrast, preferential diffusion and the Soret effect have minimal impact for the circular hole configuration.
 The small channel size---the flame thickness is comparable with the hole radius---and high preheating produce a quasi-hemispherical flame with reduced curvature, which limits curvature-induced preferential diffusion effects.
 For the Soret effect, fuel enrichment is mainly concentrated near the channel inlet, where steep temperature gradients exist.
 However, further downstream, the gas temperature becomes more uniform, and the Soret-driven fuel migration toward the walls diminishes.
 As a consequence, no significant non-uniformities in the equivalence ratio or \ch{H2} consumption rate are observed along the flame front, indicating that preheating of the unburnt gases is the primary mechanism driving flashback in this case.